brunolmarques/kafka-delta-rs/README.md

-Below is a comprehensive `README.md` example for the **Kafka-Delta-Rust** project.
-It captures all critical details needed for developers and operators, following the best practices outlined in your instructions.
-Feel free to adjust sections or add more details as your project evolves.

----

 # Kafka-Delta-Rust

-Welcome to **Kafka-Delta-Rust**: a Rust-based application that reads data from multiple Kafka topics, consolidates and deduplicates records in parallel, and writes them daily into an existing Delta Lake table—partitioned by date—at scale.
-This project is designed with extensibility, reliability, and performance in mind, using **Tokio** for concurrency, **Rayon** for parallelization, and **delta-rs** for Delta Lake operations.
+Welcome to **Kafka-Delta-Rust**: a Rust-based application that reads data from a Kafka topic, consolidates and deduplicates records in parallel, and writes them daily into an existing Delta Lake table—partitioned by a specific column.
+This project is designed with extensibility, reliability, and performance in mind, using **Tokio** for concurrency, **Rayon** for parallelization, and **deltalake** for Delta Lake operations.

 ---